mouse-reeve/recipes/markdown/lemon_curd.md

 - 6 tbsp unsalted butter

 ### Steps
-In a saucepan, whisk together lemon juice, zest, 1/4 sugar, and eggs.
+In a saucepan, boil water.
+Place a heat-proof mixing bowl over the water, and whisk together lemon juice, zest, 1/4 sugar, and eggs.

 Stir in butter and cook over moderately low heat, whisking frequently, until curd is thick enough to hold marks of the whisk and bubbles appear on the surface, about 6 minutes.
 Add sugar as you go to taste (probably a couple tablespoons).